Abu Bakr Effendi: Family and descendants

-Effendi's first wife was Rukea Maker, said to be the daughter of an English woman and a Cape Muslim man, but this marriage ended.
-His daughter Fahimah was his eldest child from his marriage to Maker.
+Abu Bakr Effendi's first wife was from Erzurum with whom he had children but were left in the Ottoman Empire on his mission to South Africa.
+His first wife in South Africa was Rukea Maker, said to be the daughter of an English woman and a Cape Muslim man, but this marriage ended with divorce and his wife eloping.
+He sent his 2 sons from this marriage to Istanbul under the patronage of the Ottoman Sultan.
+His daughter Fahimah was his eldest child from his marriage to Maker..
+This is however contested as Fahimah has no birth certificates in South Africa unlike his other children.

 His second wife was the daughter of a shipbuilder from Yorkshire, England, Jeremiah Cook, who was a relative of famous explorer James Cook.
 Many of Effendi's descendants originate from his marriage to Tohora Saban Cook, with whom he had six children.
 His five sons were Ahmad Ataullah, Hisham Nimatullah, Omar Jalaluddin, Muhammad Alauddin, and Hussain Fowzy.

 Ahmad (also spelt Achmat) became involved in Cape politics.
 He became a member of the Cemetery Committee because the cemetery where his father's grave was situated was threatened with closure by the Cape Administration.
 He stood for the legislature of the Cape but failed to get the required votes for a seat due to a change in the system for cumulative votes, amended especially to keep him out of the Cape legislature.
-In Singapore is the grave of Effendi's son, Ahmed, who was the Ottoman Turkish Ambassador to Singapore.
+In Singapore is the grave of Abu Bakr Effendi's son, Ahmed, who was the Ottoman Ambassador to Singapore.

 Some of Effendi's sons served in the Ottoman Army and fought in the Hejaz, against the Anglo and Arab nationalist uprising against the Ottoman Empire.

-Many of Effendi's descendants continue to reside in South Africa, some under the surname Emjedi, while some returned to Turkey and others migrated to Australia.
+Many of Abu Bakr Effendi's descendants continue to reside in South Africa, some under the surname Emjedi, while some returned to Turkey and others migrated to Australia.

-On 20 August 2020, 15 of Effendi's South African descendants became Turkish citizens by presidential decree.
+On 20 August 2020, 15 of Abu Bakr Effendi's South African descendants became Turkish citizens by presidential decree.